mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

 cd vonage-app-to-phone-tutorial
 ```

-Inside the folder, create a blank project by running this command:
+Inside the folder, initialize a new Node.js project by running this command:

 ``` bash
 npm init -y